city41/mate-i3-applet/README.md

 ## How to Work on the applet

 Install as above.
 Then edit the python files and when ready, `killall python3` will cause mate-panel to ask you if you want to reload the applet, say yes.
 I hardly use anything written in python, so killall does no real harm on my box.
 Alternatively you can use mate-panel-test-applets` to launch the applet.

+## Todo

+Check the github issues, tracking all known issues and work there